ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 A PostgreSQL database is required to manage metadata related to customization.
 The customization container uses TLS to Postgres, but always sets up the connection with a NonValidatingFactory which does not do certificate validation.

+Set the Database connection information into the following environment variables.
+These variables will be used when deploying the STT Helm chart.

 ```sh
 export POSTGRES_HOST=<Postgresql hostname>
 export POSTGRES_USER=<Postgresql username>